Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Betting Insights

-- The Stars have won 42 of their 66 games when listed as a moneyline favorite this season (63.6%).
+- The Stars have gone 42-24 when listed as a moneyline favorite this season.

-- In games it has played as a moneyline favorite with odds of -190 or shorter, Dallas has a 19-7 record (winning 73.1% of its games).

-- The Stars have a 65.5% chance to win this game based on the moneyline's implied probability.
+- The Stars have an implied moneyline win probability of 65.5% in this game.

 Kraken Betting Insights